it4ch1-007/audioRecorder/Readme.md

 - The main challenge I faced in this was identifying the function to capture the buffers that will contain the pcm packets.
 To find some functions regarding this, I reverse engineered the AOSP code files responsible for the handling of PCM packets buffers  inside the `libaudioflinger.so`  library.
 This gave me a basic idea of which functions are actually responsible for the buffer handling.
 Then to get an advanced idea of how these buffers are handled step by step, I debugged the `libaudioflinger.so` library using dynamic Android debugger of IDA Pro.
 I identified some general functions like `memcpy,read and others` were used inside the `Threads.cpp` program code and they can be hooked to get the control of those buffers.
 So ultimately I hooked the `AudioStreamOut::write()` method in order to get the buffer as it is passed to it as argument and then dump it to the external storage directory.

+- There is a scope of error if the FFT algorithm used here to determine if the pcm packet is silenced or not, takes a long time to determine the amplitude of the data.
+If this happens, then it may lead to loss of data.
+The solution might be to use a better and simpler as well as faster algorithm than FFT.
 ---

 ## External resources used